Aquafina-water-bottle/jp-mining-note/docs/docs/jpresources.md

 This script does the exact same thing as the above script, but with `AdditionalNotes` instead of `Sentence`.
+The tested word, if found, is also automatically highlighted.

+This is useful to copy/paste context for the sentence (the surrounding lines around the sentence).

 {{ sharex_display(sharex.update_additional_notes) }}